racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPIntro.md

 Q-Packages is Incubaid's platform independent software and content distribution system.
 It is similar to conventional package systems ([apt][], [yum][], ...), but without their complexity.

-A Q-Package is a package to be installed in PyLabs 5.
+A Q-Package is a package to be installed in Pylabs 5.
 A software package can be self-created software, as well as open-source packages, for example [nginx][] or [PostgreSQL][].
 But a package can not only be software, but also a virtual machine image or documentation.

-The Q-Package framework is part of the PyLabs 5 framework.
-By using PyLabs it becomes easy to create you own packages.
+The Q-Package framework is part of the Pylabs 5 framework.
+By using Pylabs it becomes easy to create you own packages.
 You no longer need to be a developer to create packages.

-Whatever you need to distribute in PyLabs 5, Q-Package is your friend.
+Whatever you need to distribute in Pylabs 5, Q-Package is your friend.

 ## Q-Package Features